asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Abilities and disabilities <!-- omit in toc -->

-Focus on the person, not at their the disability.
+Focus on the person, not their disability.
 Don't treat disability as a characteristic of a person.

 ### Ageism <!-- omit in toc -->